 Hue is an award-winning magazine for the FIT community, alumni, and friends.
-It is read by current students, faculty, staff, administrators, and members of the surrounding community, and is an especially important way that the college keeps its commitment to communicate regularly with alumni.
-Published three times a year and featuring a variety of content and news, each issue profiles a diverse group of FIT alumni and showcases the contributions they are making to the creative industries (e.g. HUE: Celebrating FIT at 75, Winter 2020).
+It is read by faculty, staff, administrators, members of industry, elected officials, boards, and residents of the surrounding community, and is an especially important way that the college keeps its commitment to communicate regularly with alumni.
+Published three times a year both digitally and as hard copy and featuring a variety of content and news, each issue profiles a diverse group of FIT alumni and showcases the contributions they are making to the creative industries (e.g. HUE: Celebrating FIT at 75, Winter 2020).